blue-marIin/trust-me-seal/README.md

 Both IP and passphrase are required.
 Please remember the passphrase used as you will need it when you install the certificates on Windows hosts.
 Make sure the IP is a _static_ IP that is being used by the PC running the C-Lodop print server.

-## Installing certificates
+## Installing certificates 🌊

 Certificates will need to be installed on all PCs that will run the key-in order page.
 The C-Lodop print server settings will also need to be updated.

 Once C-Lodop has been configured and the certificates have been installed, the browser may need to be restarted to see the effects.

 All the certificates _must_ be the same -- if you want to change the certificates (eg: if the printer host's IP changes), you'll have to go through the whole process again -- certificate generation and installation.
 As these certificates are meant to be single-use only, it is best practice that you delete the previous certificates when you generate new ones.
+[See 'Deleting certificates' below.]

 ### Installing certificates on Windows hosts

 There are 2 ways to do this.